Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

-They use the squared Euclidean distance on content features as the content distance and also use the Gramian matrix of content features for style distance.
-As a useful mathematical tool for style similarity~\cite{Gatys2016ImageST}, the Gramian matrix $\mathcal{G} = \{G_{i,j}\}$ is defined by $G_{ij} = f_i^Tf_j$, where $f_i$ and $f_j$ are feature vectors.
-Then they use the classical gradient-based method to optimize the patch.
-Much of the subsequent work\cite{huang2020universal,DBLP:conf/cvpr/WangLYLTL21,tan2021legitimate} has taken a similar approach that adopts the natural image as the initialization of the adversarial patch, and then continuously optimizing the composed objective, which is generally a simple way to generate semantic natural patches.
+Squared Euclidean distance on content features is applied as the content distance, and the 2-norm of the Gramian matrix of style features is applied as the style distance.
+As a useful algebraic tool for style similarity~\cite{Gatys2016ImageST}, the Gramian matrix $\mathcal{G} = \{G_{i,j}\}$ is defined by $G_{ij} = f_i^Tf_j$, where $f_i$ and $f_j$ are feature vectors.
+Then they use the gradient-based method to optimize the patch.
+Much of the subsequent work\cite{huang2020universal,DBLP:conf/cvpr/WangLYLTL21} has taken a similar approach that adopts the natural image as the initialization of the adversarial patch, and then continuously optimizing the composed objective, which is generally a simple way to generate semantic natural patches.

 Further works focus on defining specific natural style objectives.
-Tan \etal~\cite{tan2021legitimate} proposed an approach to generate natural adversarial patches that evade the human eye.
-To achieve this goal, the authors added a rationality loss function to the patch training process that constrains the similarity of color features.
-Cheng \etal~\cite{cheng2022physical} concentrated on developing stealthy adversarial patch attacks against the monocular depth estimation model by minimizing the patch size and leveraging natural style.
+Tan \etal~\cite{tan2021legitimate} proposed \textit{LAP} to generate natural adversarial patches that evade the human eye.
+To achieve this goal, rationality loss is added to the patch training process that constrains the similarity of color features.
+Cheng \etal~\cite{cheng2022physical} developed stealthy adversarial patch attacks against the monocular depth estimation model by minimizing the patch size and leveraging natural style.
 The author introduced neural style transfer to yield a natural style patch (e.g., rusty and dirty).

 Another perspective is to define a domain of natural adversarial examples in which to optimize.
 This may be more effective in concrete manufacturing.
 Hu~\etal~\cite{hu2023physically} use discrete distribution on template colors and Voronoi diagram, implemented as the smoothed color distribution, to model the camouflage clothing, and perform the optimization on the distribution to generate adversarial camouflage.
 As a general solution, Gumbel softmax technique is used to tackle the problem of non-differentiable optimization space caused by discrete distributions.